-The pool house is an integral part of a residence that Tom Winter Architecture describes as “a composition of red wooden volumes on a grey brick base.”
-The pool house has grey anodized steel framing, and so too does the HSW60 Aluminum Framed Single Track Sliding System.
+The pool house is an integral part of a residence that Tom Winter Architecture describes as “a composition of red wooden volumes on a gray brick base.”
+The pool house has gray anodized steel framing, and so too does the HSW60 Aluminum Framed Single Track Sliding System.
 The colors match the brick on the house, too.

 The parallel between indoor and outdoor space is additionally highlighted by a mortared slate patio that traverses in and around the pool house.
 The sea-green slate was treated with flame to make a dramatic texture.

 Winters positioned all the ducts along the perimeter of the rectangular pool house to make certain the NanaWall system and other glass would not fog up during the winter.
 The pool floor is also heated to ensure the conditioned space remains cozy.

 Performance Through Hurricane Sandy